ilhaamlukie/cos101-git-prac/README.md

 # cos101-git-prac
-The following practical aims apply what was covered during the Git Overview lecture session
+The following practical aims  to apply what was covered during the Git Overview lecture session

+Name: Ilhaam Lukie
+Date: 24 September 2022